 4:00 p.m. – Now it’s your turn.
 You relive your nervousness.
 Laugh at yourself for stumbling over the word, “impossible” – how could you have said, “impissible”?
 And then comes the question from that girl in the back row – her intense eyes, her sincerity.

-5:00 p.m. – Peter gives you many tips after viewing your session.
-You write feverishly to capture his words.
-Then he leans closer to you and smiles.
-“Well done,” he says.
-“Well done.”
+5:00 p.m. – The faculty give you many tips after viewing your session.
+You write feverishly to capture their words.
+Your day is complete when one of them says to you, “Well done.”

 Posted on: April 1, 2017